Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Introduction

-A trade-off between these two competing effects is offered by near-resonant phonon-assisted excitation, where an efficiency of 0.50 has been demonstrated at the expense of a lower indistinguishability (0.91) \cite{Thomas2021}.
-Still, exciton preparation is limited to 0.85--0.90 fidelity both in experiments and theory \cite{Thomas2021, Gustin2020}, thus posing a fundamental limitation towards further increasing the efficiency.
-Promising strategies involving a periodic swing-up scheme \cite{Bracht2021, Karli2022} or stimulated emission from the biexciton level \cite{Sbresny2022, Wei2022_stimulatedTPE, Yan2022_stimulatedTPE} have been recently proposed.
-The former resulted in 0.97 population inversion estimated in experiments \cite{Karli2022}, while the latter has generated single photons with 0.93 indistinguishability and in-fiber efficiency of 0.51 \cite{Wei2022_stimulatedTPE}.
-It is thus natural to ask whether the figures of merit can be further increased towards unity.
-The answer to this question calls for a detailed analysis of the environment effects, as phonon-induced dissipation can always deteriorate the performance of the excitation scheme.
-This is however lacking in the above-mentioned cases, and an excitation scheme which is compatible with arbitrary increase towards unity of both efficiency and indistinguishability has not been demonstrated so far.
+A trade-off between these two competing effects is offered by near-resonant phonon-assisted excitation, where $\mathcal N = 0.50$ has been demonstrated in experiments at the expense of a lower $\mathcal I = 0.91$ \cite{Thomas2021}.
+Still, exciton preparation is limited to 0.85--0.90 fidelity both in experiments and theory \cite{Thomas2021, Cosacchi2019, Gustin2020}, posing a fundamental limitation towards further increasing the performance.
+A promising strategy involving stimulated emission from the biexciton level \cite{Sbresny2022, Wei2022_stimulatedTPE, Yan2022_stimulatedTPE} has generated single photons with $\mathcal I = 0.93$ and in-fiber efficiency of 0.51 \cite{Wei2022_stimulatedTPE} in experiments.
+However, increasing the figures of merit towards unity demands a detailed understanding of the role of phonons during the excitation process \cite{Luker2019, Bracht2022_pssb}, and an excitation scheme which is compatible with arbitrary increase towards unity of $\mathcal N \cdot \mathcal I$ has not been demonstrated so far.